TO-autonomy/CARLA-ue5-vehicle-simulation/README.md

 ## System Requirements

-The CARLA simulation was tested with a high-end workstation.
-However, the recommended system specification for the CARLA simulator should also work for running the vehicle simulation.
-Lower system requirements could work in a limited capacity, but the simulation's stability and effectiveness are unknown.
+The simulations were performed on a high-end data processing server.
+Lower system requirements could work in a limited capacity, but are known to cause stability issues (eg. crashing the simulator due to VRAM issues).

 **NB!
 The system was developed for Ubuntu 20.04 and Ubuntu 22.04 version.
 Windows or other OS systems are expected to cause issues during setup or simulation.**